Japanese and Russian B BA

 Our Martin Thomas Translation Labs feature state-of-the-art computing facilities for translation studies as well as Interpreter Training Suites – ideal if you are considering a career in interpreting.

 The University of Leeds is home to the world-leading Leeds Russian Archive, established in 1982 and comprising around 650 collections of manuscripts, photographs, and other archival material related to Anglo-Russian contacts in the 19th and 20th centuries.
 With reserves of texts by Russophone authors, ranging from Bunin to Lenin, the Archive offers countless opportunities for meaningful original research.

 In your language classes, you will benefit from using a number of state-of-the-art digital resources, including IntelliText: a program developed at Leeds that offers access to large collections of authentic texts in Russian (and other languages) which will help you produce more sophisticated and natural language in your writing and speaking .

 Take a look around our libraries:

-In the first year of your degree, you’ll study core and optional modules which will develop your Russian and Japanese language skills, and introduce you to the history and culture of Russia, Japan and East Asia.
-A joint honours degree allows you to study the same core topics as students on each single honours course, but you’ll take fewer options and discovery modules so you can fit in both subjects.
+In your first year, you’ll study core and optional modules that develop your language skills in both Russian and Japanese.
+We’ll introduce you to Japan’s fascinating history (as well as its social and cultural life) and you’ll develop a contemporary understanding of Russia in a global context.
+A joint honours degree allows you to study the same core topics as students on each single honours course, but take fewer optional modules so you can fit in both subjects.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.